ProceduresGovernment

 The visualization shows the number of economic units in Consumer Goods Rental according to the number of employees.

-3 companies with 51 to 100 employees were registered in 2024 (equal number of companies as the previous period).
-Likewise, 2 companies with more than 101 employees were registered (equal number of companies as the previous period).
+2 companies with 51 to 100 employees were registered in 2025 (1 companies less than the previous period).
+Likewise, 4 companies with more than 101 employees were registered (2 companies more than the previous period).

 Source National Statistical Directory of Economic Units (DENUE)